FIFA 2026 World Cup Betting Guide: How to Bet on the World Cup

 Maine Ohio

-World Cup Betting Guide FAQs FAQ
+World Cup Betting Guide FAQ

 The 2026 FIFA World Cup features 48 teams, up from 32 in previous editions.
 Teams are split across 12 groups of four, with 32 nations advancing to the new round of 32 knockout stage.